Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-fir-filters.rst

 Array size of an argument passed to the graphs `update()` method depends on the FIR variant type, as well as operational mode the FIR is configured to run.

 | In case the FIR is configured in a non-SSR mode, i.e. ``TP_SSR`` is set to 1, the reloadable coefficient array size is similar to static coefficient variant.
-| Asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is of the order of the filter.
+| Asymmetrical filters expect the port to contain the full array of coefficients, i.e. coefficient array size is equal to the ``TP_FIR_LEN``r.

 | In the case of symmetrical (non-halfband) filters, only the first half (plus any odd centre tap) need be passed, as the remaining may be derived by symmetry.
 | The length of the array expected will therefore be ``(TP_FIR_LEN+1)/2``,